wibiclint/kiji-schema/kiji-schema/cassandra_notes.md

   generate a prepared statement only once (in the constructor)
 - TODO: Get unit tests working for new C* meta, system, schema tables
 - TODO: Figure out how we want to organize the unit tests for Kiji-specific stuff
+- TODO: Double check that all rows with timestamps are ordered by DESC

 Week of 2014-01-06
 ==================